Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
                             Paths of the transcript gff files.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
-                            If the libraries of TEX+/- can be provided, please assign the name of TEX+/- library.
-The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
+                            TEX+/- wig files.
+The format is:
+                            wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
                             wig files need to be assigned, please use spaces to separate the wig files.
-For an example,
+For example,
-                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
+                            my_lib_tex_forward.wig:tex:1:a:+
+                            my_lib_tex_reverse.wig:tex:1:a:-.
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            If the fragmented (or conventional) libraries can be provided, please assign the name of fragmented library.
-The format is: wig_file_path:fragmented(frag)
-                            :condition_id(integer):replicate_id(alphabet):strand(+
+                            Wig files of RNA-Seq with transcript fragmented.
+The format is: wig_file_path:frag:condition_id(integer):re
-                            or -).
-If multiple wig files need to be assigned, please use spaces to separate the wig files.
-For an example, $WIG_PATH_1:frag:1:a:+
+                            plicate_id(alphabet):strand(+ or -).
+If multiple wig
+                            files need to be assigned, please use spaces to separate the wig files.
+For example,
-                            $WIG_PATH_2:frag:1:a:-.
+                            my_lib_frag_forward.wig:frag:1:a:+
+                            my_lib_frag_reverse.wig:frag:1:a:-.
-      --tex_notex TEX_NOTEX, -te TEX_NOTEX
+      --tex_notex {1,2}, -te {1,2}
-                            If the libraries of TEX+/- can be provided, please assign this value as well.
-This value is that the terminator should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+                            The value is for TEX+/- libraries to decide the terminator should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
                             Please assign 1 or 2.
 Default is 1.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value (for TEX+/- libraries) is the minimal number of replicates that a terminator has to be detected.
+                            This value is the minimal number of replicates that a TSS has to be detected in.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATE.
 If different
                             --replicate_tex values need to be assigned to different conditions, please use spaces to separate them.
-For an example, 1_2 2_2 3_3.
-It means that --replicate_tex is 2 in number 1 and number 2 conditions.
+For example, 1_2 2_2 3_3 means that --replicate_tex is 2 in number 1 and number 2 conditions.
 In number 3 condition, --replicate_tex is
                             3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
                             in all conditions).
 Default is all_1.
       --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
-                            The meaning and input type is the same as --replicates_tex.
+                            It is similar to --replicates_tex.
 This value is for fragmented (or conventional) libraries.

     additional arguments:
       --transterm_path TRANSTERM_PATH
-                            Please assign the path of "transterm" in TransTermHP.
+                            Path of "transterm" in TransTermHP.
       --expterm_path EXPTERM_PATH
-                            Please assign the path of expterm.dat for TransTermHP.
+                            Path of expterm.dat for TransTermHP.
 Default is /usr/local/bin/expterm.dat
       --rnafold_path RNAFOLD_PATH
-                            If you want to assign the path of "RNAfold" of Vienna package, please assign here.
+                            Path of "RNAfold" of Vienna package.
       --srna_files SRNA_FILES [SRNA_FILES ...], -sr SRNA_FILES [SRNA_FILES ...]
-                            If you want to include sRNA information to detect terminator, please assign the paths of sRNA gff files.
+                            Paths of sRNA gff files if sRNA information need to be considered as well.
       --decrease DECREASE, -d DECREASE
-                            This value is maximum ratio -- (lowest coverage / highest coverage) within (or nearby) the terminator.
-                            If the ratio is smaller than --decrease, the candidate will be considered as the terminator which has coverage dramatic decreasing.
-Default is 0.5.
+                            The maximum ratio -- (lowest coverage / highest coverage) within (or nearby) the terminator.
+If the ratio is smaller than --decrease, the candidate will be considered as highly-confidence terminator.
+Default
+                            is 0.5.
       --fuzzy_detect_coverage FUZZY_DETECT_COVERAGE, -fc FUZZY_DETECT_COVERAGE
-                            This value is the extended region (nucleotides) of the terminators for detecting coverage significant
+                            The extended region (nucleotides) of the terminators for detecting coverage significant drop.
+For example, the location of terminator is 300-400, and --fuzzy_detect_coverage is 30.
+If the coverage
-                            decreasing.
-Ex: the location of terminator is 300-400, and --fuzzy_detect_coverage is 30.
-If the coverage decrease is detected within 270-430, this candidate will be still considered as the terminator which have coverage dramatic decrease.
+                            decrease is detected within 270-430, this candidate is still considered as the terminator which have coverage dramatic decrease.
 Default is 30.
       --fuzzy_within_transcript FUZZY_WITHIN_TRANSCRIPT, -fut FUZZY_WITHIN_TRANSCRIPT
-                            If the candidates are within transcript and the distance (nucleotides) between the end of
-                            gene/transcript and terminator is within this value, the candidate will be considered as a terminator.
+                            If the candidates are within transcript and the distance (nucleotides) between the end of transcript and terminator is within this value, the candidate will be considered as a terminator.
 Otherwise, it will be removed.
 Default is 30.
       --fuzzy_downstream_transcript FUZZY_DOWNSTREAM_TRANSCRIPT, -fdt FUZZY_DOWNSTREAM_TRANSCRIPT
                             The meaning is similar to --fuzzy_within_transcript.
-                            This value is for the candidates which are downstream of transcript.
+                            This value is for the candidates which are at the downstream of transcript.
 Default is 30.
       --fuzzy_within_gene FUZZY_WITHIN_GENE, -fuc FUZZY_WITHIN_GENE
                             The meaning is similar to --fuzzy_within_transcript.
                             This value is for gene in stead of transcript.
 Default